 Description

-18 of the stones are inscribed on one side M for Middleton and on the other S for Swinburne.
-4 stones are inscribed TM for Thomas Middleton and JS for John Swinburne; 3 of these stones are also dated 1788.
+Eighteen of the stones are inscribed on one side with the letter M for Middleton and on the other side with the letter S for Swinburne.
+Four stones bear the initials TM for Thomas Middleton and JS for John Swinburne, with three of these stones dated 1788.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.